jeanrobert70/jeanrobert70/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Porfolio.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Data Science and Machine Learning.
 - 👯 I’m looking to collaborate on kaggle Data Science projects.